harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

    When you create a deployment, Harness automatically spins up new replicas of your delegate as needed to ensure the deployment is completed.

-## Auto scale Harness Delegate using replicas for Kubernetes
+## Configure Harness Delegate autoscaling using replicas for Kubernetes

 The HPA configuration setting is included in the default Kubernetes delegate YAML file.